bennyhuo/KotlinBlogTranslation/original/Kotlin M12 is out!.md

 <p></p>
 {% endraw %}

 Of course, the smart cast only works when the compiler knows that no modification could possibly have happened since the relevant check was made.
-Note that loops often times distort this picture (due to some technical reasons we can not use a fully-fledged data flow analysis for smart casts), so when a var is mutated in a loop, smart casts may not work.
+Note that loops often times distort this picture (due to some technical reasons we can not use a fully-fledged data flow analysis for smart casts), so when a <code>var</code> is mutated in a loop, smart casts may not work.
-Usages of public and protected immutable val‘s in the same module can also be smart-cast now:
+Usages of public and protected immutable <code>val</code>‘s in the same module can also be smart-cast now:

 {% raw %}
 <p></p>